chase-moskal/snapstate/readme.md

     state.writable.count += 1
   }
   ```
+- then we might give our frontend components the `state.readable`, and `state.track` functions.
 - this makes it easy to achieve a clean uni-directional dataflow for our application's state.
 - `writable` is, itself, also readable.
   ```js